By: Eyal Cohen, Healer, and author of the book series “Things You Won’t Hear from Your Doctor”

-Even among doctors, you will find that there is no consensus on this issue.
-If you ask a number of doctors how to speed up wound healing, you will most likely get different answers, each of which will be based primarily on each doctor’s personal view.
+Also among doctors, you will find that there is no consensus on this issue, and if you ask several doctors how to speed up the healing of a wound, you will most likely get different answers, each of which will be based on each doctor’s personal view.

-In practice, healing will be several times faster, and will even leave fewer marks and scars under conditions where the injured tissue is moist than under conditions where we leave the wound to dry.
+In practice, healing will be several times faster, and will even leave fewer marks and scars under conditions where the injured tissue is moist, rather than leaving the wound to dry.

-The reason for this is that when the wound environment is kept moist, the blood vessels regenerate quickly and without delay.
-This is due to the continuity of blood flow, which causes the cells to form at a higher rate, without the dryness causing a change in tissue tension and scarring.
+The reason for this is that when the wounded tissue is kept moist, the blood vessels regenerate faster and without delay.
+This is due to the continuity of blood flow, which allows the cells to form at a higher rate, without the dryness causing a change in tissue tension and scarring.

-The scars, which we know as an inevitable result of an open wound, are formed as a result of the dehydration of the tissues exposed to dryness during the healing of the wound.
+The scars, which we know as an inevitable result of an open wound, are formed due to the dehydration of the tissues exposed to dryness during the healing of the wound.

 Due to the dryness, the blood flow is delayed and layers of dry cells with a different tension are formed, which changes the texture and causes scars.
 This can be prevented if the wound is kept as moist as possible.

-In order to understand the optimal recovery environment, you must see the blood vessels as the roots of a tree, torn or damaged for some reason, and they make their way into the soil in order to grow and regenerate.
+In order to understand the optimal environment for recovery, you must see the blood vessels as the torn or damaged roots of a tree, as they make their way into the soil in order to grow and regenerate.

-Animals lick their wounds instinctively.
-Apart from the moisture factor, another reason for this is that enzymes (proteins) found in saliva, soften the flesh and help the blood vessels to grow, regenerate – and regenerate faster than in dry conditions.
+Animals lick their wounds instinctively not for their taste.
+Another reason for this apart from the moisture effect, is that enzymes (proteins) found in saliva, soften the flesh and help the blood vessels to grow – and regenerate faster than in dry conditions.

-The instinctive tendency to lick wounds and moisten them also exists in humans, but it has been suppressed by culture – and has been suppressed through manners and norms and the assimilation of fears and threats.
+The instinctive tendency to lick wounds for moisturizing them also exists in humans, but it has been suppressed by culture – through manners and norms and the assimilation of fears and threats.

 We are shaped by the culture of not messing with wounds, thus depriving us of a basic instinct with immense healing power.

 In addition to the moisture and enzymes found in saliva, another element that helps stimulate recovery is the temperature – or energy level found in the mouth.
-This maintains a greenhouse environment, allowing the blood vessels and cells to recover and regenerate at a much greater rate, than a situation where the wound is exposed to constant changes in the temperature of the external environment.
+This maintains a greenhouse environment which allows the blood vessels and cells to recover and regenerate at a much greater rate, than a situation where the wound is exposed to constant changes in the temperature of the external environment.

-Balancing the acids and components of the immune system found in saliva also helps maintain a balanced environment and prevents the development of infections – and the deterioration of the wound.
+Balancing the acids and components of the immune system found in saliva also helps maintain an environment that prevents the development of infections – and the deterioration of the wound.

-We find the effect of moisturizing and softening to accelerate recovery, in ointments made from plants such as aloe vera, and various antibiotic ointments that contain a high percentage of moisture, which helps the body accelerate the regeneration of blood vessels – and the injured tissue cells.
+We can get the effect of moisturizing and softening to accelerate recovery, in ointments made from plants such as aloe vera, and various antibiotic ointments that contain a high percentage of moisture.

 Therefore, if we choose to use an antibiotic preparation, an ointment – which retains moisture for a long time, is better than a liquid that dries after a short time.